-STUDENTS DO PRE-REQUISITE SUBJECTS: Year 9 Science (D/E or C)
+LINK TO SENIOR: N/A Science is a core subject prescribed in the National Curriculum that all year 10 students must do.
+PRE-REQUISITE SUBJECTS: Year 9 Science (D/E or C)

 Science emphasises inquiry-based teaching and learning.
 It provides student the opportunity to engage in hands-on learning around the four strands of Science (Biology, Physics, Chemistry and Earth Science).
 This subject is for students that do not want to study senior Science subjects.
 Students will be required to complete Science Extension if they wish to study Biology, Physics, Psychology or Chemistry in Year 11.
 A review of student results will be undertaken in Term 3, Year 9 to determine the most appropriate strand of Science for Year 10 study.
 Students will be placed into the Science level based on results and conversations with parents/guardians.